News:

 Jess from VA

-You know you like her!
-Cheesy
+You know you like her! :D

 Hell, I love her.
-Esp if she wiggles! cooldude
+Esp if she wiggles! :cooldude:

 Years ago, I put something like that on another bike on the big tail light lens.
 It was kind of delicate, and after one ride, I found her head had snapped off from a hard bump.
-It just looked wrong headless, so sadly, I had to retire her.
-Cry
+It just looked wrong headless, so sadly, I had to retire her. :'(

 Bigwolf